drbean/edit/jeffreykuo/Send_thermal_pad.md

 washed repeatedly with a NaHCO~3~ solution until pH reached 6.
 Then, the mixture was dissolved in toluene and evaporated at 150^o^C for 24 h to remove the solvent and unreacted monomer.
-Details of the synthesis process are shown in Figure 1., and the experimental details are shown in Table 2.
+Details of the synthesis process are shown in Figure 1., and experimental details are shown in Table 2.

 ![](media\image1.png){width="5.118110236220472in"